MattGaarder/moovie-project/matt-notes/notes.md

 14. CSS styles on watch and seen list

-15. Create a seen button on watch list elements so that they get moved to the seen list
+15. Create a seen button on watch list elements so that they get moved to the seen list.
+DONE

 16. Create a delete button on list elements to remove them from their respective lists.
 DONE